MaxDragonheart/docker-geoserver/README.md

 # Geoserver Docker Image

-Geoserver runs on port 8080 as default and it is based on Ubuntu 20.04 [because this error](https://stackoverflow.com/questions/76913667/unable-to-locate-package-libgdal-java) reported on [issue 37](https://github.com/MaxDragonheart/docker-geoserver/issues/37). ~~The latest version of this image use the latest stable version of Geoserver and Tomcat.~~ [issue 41](https://github.com/MaxDragonheart/docker-geoserver/issues/41)
+Geoserver runs on port 8080 as default and it is based on Ubuntu 20.04 [because this error](https://stackoverflow.com/questions/76913667/unable-to-locate-package-libgdal-java) reported on [issue 37](https://github.com/MaxDragonheart/docker-geoserver/issues/37).
+The latest version of this image use the latest stable version of ~~Geoserver~~[issue 41](https://github.com/MaxDragonheart/docker-geoserver/issues/41) and Tomcat.

 On 01-01-2024: